Permissive parenting seems to be the "no discipline" approach to discipline.

 So there is a pattern.
 But there are exceptions.

 For example, it’s not clear that permissiveness is always inferior to authoritative parenting.
-A recent Spanish study found no differences between teenagers raised by permissive or authoritative parents (Garcia and Gracia 2009).
+Several studies, conducted in Spain and Latin America, have reported no differences between teenagers raised by permissive or authoritative parents (e.g., Garcia and Gracia 2009).

-Nor is permissive, indulgent parenting always linked with good emotional health.
+And permissive, indulgent parenting isn't always linked with good emotional health.

-And a study tracking American kids for over 10 years found that some children--preschoolers who were behaviorally inhibited--were more likely to develop anxiety and depression if they were raised by permissive parents (Williams et al 2009).
+A study of Palestinian Arabs found that boys with permissive parents were more likely to suffer from low self esteem, anxiety, and depression (Drairy 2004).
+Similarly, a study tracking American kids for over 10 years found that some children -- preschoolers who were behaviorally inhibited -- were more likely to develop anxiety and depression if they were raised by permissive parents (Williams et al 2009).

 Why do different studies report conflicting results?